vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/15_Royal_Patronage_and_Religious_Tolerance.md

 regentess of her minor sons in about ad 405.40 Muṇḍa- or Moṇḍasvāmin, and even Mauṇḍasvāmin may thus be taken to mean ‘Lord of Muṇḍā’, ‘Muṇḍā’s 37 Von Hinüber 2001, 121.

-38 Shastri & Gupta 1997, 149 propose to connect it with a toponym by pointing to two present-day villages in the neighbourhood called Maudā and D
+38 Shastri & Gupta 1997, 149 propose to connect it with a toponym by pointing to two present-day villages in the neighbourhood called Maudā and ḍo ˙

-. o ˙

 ngar Maudā.
 It seems